Jean-MarcHarvengt/MCUME/README.md

   - no sound
   - only videopac G7000 games supported (due to ram constraint)
 - nofrendo:
-  - Full speend with sound
+  - Full speed with sound
   - 32k roms only supported except on Teensy 4.0
 - 5200:
-  - with sound
+  - Full speed with sound
   - 16 and 32k roms
 - speccy:
   - SNA support (Z80 to be fixed)